mdinacer/journey/README.md

 The application serves as a demonstration of the candidate's technical skills and serves as a solid foundation for further enhancements and customization as per project requirements.

+## How it Works

+When the application starts, a Redux slice is initiated with different states, such as the sheet size and the cells entity adapter.
+The table is then created with dynamic columns and rows count, which depends on the container size.
+The size is stored in the `sheetSize` state on the sheet slice.

+All cells in the data sheet are editable and support direct values, equations, and formulas.
+The cells are dynamically linked, meaning that modifying one cell's value will update other cells that are referencing it.

+An auto-save mechanism is implemented using a debounced function.
+When the user modifies the table, the debounce function is fired with a 1-minute delay.
+If the user makes another modification within that delay, the debounce will be restarted, and the saving will be done 1 minute after the latest change.

+For the saving method, the data from active rows (rows that contain cells with values) is parsed and converted to CSV data format.
+The converted data is then sent to the backend API (`/save`).

+The endpoint sends a response, and depending on that response, the app handles it as follows:

+- **DONE:** Data is saved successfully.
+- **PROGRESS:** The returned ID is stored, and a polling function is launched to check the status with the provided ID at a 5-second interval.
+- **ERROR:** If the saving is not successful, a toast message will appear, and the save function will be retried.

+If I had more time, here are some additional features I would consider adding:

+- A status bar showing details about the sheet, such as the column count, row count, and selected cell.
+- A section indicating the data status, such as whether it has been modified, saved, or has errors, with a dynamic status showing the saving operation status (e.g., auto-save in progress, data saved, error saving, retrying in n seconds).
+- An auto-save option for the user, similar to the auto-save feature in applications like VSCode.

+These additional features would further enhance the usability and functionality of the Data Sheet App.